A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Formulation of Auxiliary Theorems.

 Our last theorem concerns the {\it critical point}.
-We want to show that there is a critical temperature $T_{\text {cr.}}$ above which all temperatures belong to the high and below which all temperatures belong to the low temperature region.
-We also want to describe the situation in the neighbourhood of the critical temperature in more detail.
-In Theorem 3.4 we prove such a result.
+We want to show that there is a critical temperature $T_c$ such that above it all temperatures belong to the high and below it all temperatures belong to the low temperature region.
+We also want to describe the situation in the neighborhood of the critical temperature in more detail.
+In Theorem 3.4 we state such a result.